ao5357/ao5357.github.com/collections/_posts/2024-08-03-my-productivity-system.md

 ### Negative tasks

 So far I don't think I've done a daily or other task that's like "Don't smoke" or something.
 It's kind of an interesting idea.
-Would definitely be interested in knowing if it's works for somebody.
+Would definitely be interested in knowing if it works for somebody.

 ## Make it your own